Hida-Mat\'ern Kernel: State Space Representations

 \subsection{GP Regression with finite SSMs}

-In a GP regression setting with noisy observations, $\{y_i(t_i)\}_{i=1}^M$, and stationary GP $f(t) \sim \mathcal{GP}(0, k(\tau))$ that is $N-1$ times differentiable, the standard generative model, as in~\cite{Rasmussen2005-mq}, can be recast as a linear Gaussian SSM using Eq.~\eqref{eq::main_paper::difference_eq} so that,
+In a GP regression setting with noisy observations, $\{y(t_i)\}_{i=1}^M$, and stationary GP $f(t) \sim \mathcal{GP}(0, k(\tau))$ that is $N-1$ times differentiable, the standard generative model, as in~\citet{Rasmussen2005-mq}, can be recast as a linear Gaussian SSM using Eq.~\eqref{eq::main_paper::difference_eq} so that,

-with $t_{i+1} > t_i \,\, \forall i$, $\tau_i = |t_{i+1} - t_i|$ , and $\nu \sim \mathcal{N}(\nu \rvert 0, \sigma^2)$.
-Since the aforementioned SSM is stable it admits a stationary covariance $\Pinf = \lim_{t\rightarrow \infty} \Expect[\fs(t)\fs(t)^\top]$~\cite{anderson_moore_state_space_book}.
+with $t_{i+1} > t_i \,\, \forall i$, $\tau_i = |t_{i+1} - t_i|$, and $\nu \sim \mathcal{N}(\nu \rvert 0, \sigma^2)$.
+Since the aforementioned SSM is stable it admits a stationary covariance $\Pinf = \lim_{t\rightarrow \infty} \Expect[\fs(t)\fs(t)^\top]$~\citep{anderson_moore_state_space_book}.

 Ensuring the process begins in the stationary state amounts to specifying $\fs(t_0) \sim \mathcal{N}(\vzero, \Pinf)$.
-For SSMs, determining $\Pinf$ involves finding the solution of the continuous/discrete Lyapunov equation, however in the Appendix we show that $\Pinf = \Ks(0)$.
+For SSMs, determining $\Pinf$ involves finding the solution of the continuous/discrete Lyapunov equation, however here $\Pinf = \Ks(0)$ (see Appendix~\ref{app::stationary_cov_hm_gp}).
 In this form, the usual Kalman filtering and smoothing algorithms can be used to recover the posterior in $\mathcal{O}(MN^3)$ time, where $M$ is the number of data points.

 While the Kalman filtering algorithm is computationally efficient, ensuring that it is numerically stable can often be difficult.
 As a result, ill numerical conditioning will be exacerbated by the fact that elements of $\Ks(\tau)$ are increasing in magnitude towards the bottom right, which we illustrate in Fig.~\ref{fig:condition_numbers}.
-Approaches such as balancing or Nordsieck coordinate transformations, often used to combat this problem, formulate a surrogate SSM that can be used for equivalent inference~\cite{osborne_nordsieck_1966, nordsieck_ode_transform_1962, sarkka_log_time_gp, kramer_stable_probabilistic_odes_2020}.
+Approaches such as balancing or Nordsieck coordinate transformations, often used to combat this problem, formulate a surrogate SSM that can be used for equivalent inference~\citep{osborne_nordsieck_1966, nordsieck_ode_transform_1962, sarkka_log_time_gp, kramer_stable_probabilistic_odes_2020}.
 Similar in spirit to those approaches, we propose a \textit{correlation transform}, taking advantage of the SSMs formulation in terms of covariances.
 Concretely, consider a linear transformation of the original process, $\zs(t) = \vC \fs(t)$ where

 so that $\Ks_Z(\tau) \triangleq \text{cov}(\zs(t+\tau), \zs(t)^\top) = \vC \Ks(\tau) \vC^\top$.
 An alternative SSM is formed by substituting $\Ks_Z(\tau)$ for $\Ks(\tau)$ and rewriting the observation equation as $y(t_i) = \vh^\top \vC^{-1} \zs(t_i) + \nu$.
 Whereas $\Ks(0)$ would be ill conditioned and thus cause problems when taking its inverse, $\Ks_Z(0)$ will have a significantly lower condition number, and we can expect the better numerical conditioning to provide more accurate inference.
 After inference pertaining to $\zs(t)$ is made, properties of interest related to $\fs(t)$ are easily recovered.